Museum-Barberini/Barberini-Analytics/DOCUMENTATION.md

 - `gplay_api`: Special docker container used to host the Google Play API scraper.
   See `docker/Dockerfile_gplay_api` and `src/gplay/gplay_reviews` for further information.

+## Data-Mining Pipeline

+Our whole data-mining pipeline is build using the pipeline orchestration framework [Luigi](https://luigi.readthedocs.io/en/stable/index.html).
+It can be configured via the `luigi.cfg` file (see [above](#repository-overview)).
+Here is a short crash course about how it works:

+- For each script, you can define a *task* by subclassing `luigi.Task`.
+- Every task can define three main points of information by overriding the corresponding methods:
+  1. **an output target (`output()`):** The name of the file the task will produce.

+     A task is defined as `complete()` iff its output file exists.

+  2. **dependencies (`requires()`):** A collection of tasks that need to be completed before the requiring task is allowed to run.
+  3. **`run()` method:** Contains the actual task logic.
+    A task can also yield dynamic dependencies simply by implementing the `run()` as a generator yielding other task instances.

+To run our whole pipeline, we define some [`WrapperTask`s](https://luigi.readthedocs.io/en/stable/luigi_patterns.html?highlight=wrappertask#triggering-many-tasks) in the `fill_db` module.
+See `make luigi` and `scripts/running/fill_db.sh` to trigger the whole pipeline to run.
+To rerun a certain task in development, you need to remove its output file and trigger the pipeline again.

 ## Migration system